mooz/ikeysnail/README.md

 ## Misc

-KSC stands for KeySnail for Cococa.
+KSC stands for KeySnail for Cocoa.